SeiryuZ/HemeWeb/proposal/README.md

 2. **Domain definition**

   In this step, users' inputs about simulation parameters are needed.
 User needs to configure simulation parameters like blood viscosity, inlet and outlet placements, and other conditions.
 A graphical user interface has been developed for this purpose.
-Allowing doctors and users to use it easily on a workstation without resorting to command line interface.
+Allowing users to use it easily on a workstation without resorting to command line interface.
 These information are then encoded into a profile file that will be used in the next step.

 3. **Geometry generation**